xsomex/os-rs/README.md

 # OS

 An OS coded in Rust.

-Use `cargo build` to generate disk image and `cargo run` to run it on QEMU.
+## How to run it ?

+1. Install NixOS and enable flakes.

+2. Run `nix flake update && nix develop`.

+3. Run `cargo build` or `cargo run`.

 ## kernel & modules

 The main crate of this project is the `kernel` crate, this is the entry point of the OS.
 The kernel does nothing by itself: you add modules to him.
 Each module has a `init` function, which takes some arguments, but all the values that it needs are store in `static`s into the crate.
 Modules can use other modules.

+You can find (sometimes), the module documentation into its folder.

 ## bootloader